Medical Rape and Impregnate

 - Almost happened to the eponymous character in Karin, since her condition as the non-vampire of her family actually was a consequences of being a spirit of psyche, a special type of vampire that can bestow fertility in other vampires.
 Therefore she's kidnapped and locked away by another vampire clan, who plans to do this to her.

 - Subverted in Ayashi no Ceres.
-Chidori goes through it when she's caught by the Mikages, but she ultimately dies before the embryo is implanted into her.
+Chidori is supposed to go through it when she's caught by the Mikages, but she ultimately dies before the embryo is implanted into her.

-- A particularly disturbing scene in End of Evangelion has Gendo Ikari placing his right hand, which has the embryonic Adam grafted onto it, into Rei Ayanami's womb.
+- A particularly disturbing scene in End of Evangelion has Gendo Ikari placing his right hand, which has the embryonic Adam grafted onto it, into a naked Rei Ayanami's womb.
 Rei's body contains the soul of Lillith, and by implanting Adam, Gendo intends to control Instrumentality directly.
-Rei is clearly shown to be in pain and distressed at this happening.
+The one at the receiving end is clearly shown to be in pain and distressed at this happening.